Your Medicare Coverage

 Competitive Bidding Program

-If you've been renting your equipment for 27 to 35 months and you switch to a Medicare-contract supplier, you may have to pay for renting the equipment for a few months longer than expected (from one to nine months beyond the 36 month period) before your rental payments stop.
-This will result in additional months of coinsurance .
-However, the amount you pay will be lower than before because the amount you'll pay will be based on the new payment rates under the Competitive Bidding Program.
+If you've been renting your equipment for 27 to 35 months when contracts start in your area and you switch to a Medicare contract supplier, you may have to pay for renting the equipment for a few months longer than expected (from one to nine months beyond the 36 month period) before your rental payments stop.
+This will result in additional months of coinsurance.
+However, the amount you pay may be lower than before because the amount you'll pay will be based on the new payment rates under the Competitive Bidding Program.
 Talk with your new supplier about how this affects you.

 If you've been renting your equipment for 36 months, you don't need to do anything.
 Your current supplier must continue to provide your equipment at no additional rental charge until the equipment needs to be replaced because it has reached the end of its reasonable useful lifetime.
 When your old equipment needs to be replaced because it's too old, you must get replacement equipment from a contract supplier.